|The Audio Pages|

 |40Hz Amplitude Modulated at 0.5Hz, +15dB||82.2||65.5|

-As you can see from the above, even when the 40Hz modulated tone was increased by 15dB from the "just audible" level, an A-weighted measurement shown no increase.
+As you can see from the above, even when the 40Hz modulated tone was increased by 15dB from the 'just audible' level, an A-weighted measurement shown no increase.
 The tone is very audible above the white noise, and it shows up clearly on a spectrum analyser.
 The meter says there's nothing at all with A-weighting, but shows a definite increase when set to flat.
-Can you imagine how annoying it would be if you complained to the "authorities" about a noise, and some lunatic points to his meter and says "There's nothing there - it's fine, and there's nothing we can do." - even though both of you can hear it plainly.
-Sadly, exactly this scenario is played out regularly, and wind farms are a major culprit.
+Can you imagine how annoying it would be if you complained to the 'authorities' about a noise, and some lunatic points to his meter and says "There's nothing there - it's fine, and there's nothing we can do." - even though both of you can hear it plainly.
+Sadly, exactly this scenario is played out regularly, and wind farms and large industrial plants are a major culprit.

 The biggest problem with trying to reverse the filter is the amount of gain needed at low frequencies.
 A full 50dB of gain is needed at 20Hz, and a lot more at lower frequencies.
 Frequencies below 20Hz can still be well within the threshold of feeling, even though they are theoretically inaudible.